Singapore MRT, LRT & Bus Fare Calculator (2026)

 The biggest fare saving is switching from cash to EZ-Link/SimplyGo.
 The $0.22 surcharge on cash fares adds up fast — a daily commuter making two trips can save nearly $10/month just by tapping with a card.

-Worked example 1 — short trip: A 3 km MRT ride (within the base distance band) costs $0.83 by card or $1.05 by cash for an adult.
-A senior 65+ with PAssion Silver pays ~$0.42; a student or child 7–12 also pays $0.42 with a concession card.
+Worked example 1 — short trip: A 3 km MRT ride (within the base distance band) costs $1.28 by card or $1.50 by cash for an adult.
+A senior with the Senior Concession Card pays around $0.69; a student pays ~$0.52; a child 7–12 with a Child Concession Card pays $0.42.

-Adult Card Fare (Train)
+Adult Card Fare

-Based on journey distance (3.2km to 40km+)
+MRT, LRT and bus, by distance (3.2km to 40km+)

-Concession Card Fare
+Concession Card Fares

 Cash Surcharge